Code-Institute-Submissions/tomes2000-devkota_consultancy/README.md

       * Hero text
         * Verify that the "click here to get started!" button works and redirects the user to the correct section within the webpage.
       * Contact Form
+        * Verify that the contact form works and the "submit" button directs the user back to the landing page at the top.
+        * Verify that all necessary field texts are filled in order for submition to work.
+        * Verify that the email address field requires a "@" character for the submition to work.
 * ## User Stories Implementation
     1. I want to be able to easily navigate the website.
        * A user can use the navbar for easy access navigation to the three sections within the website.